Bit (film): Plot

 A vampire woman takes her human boyfriend to her home, explaining to him how vampires operate.
 Planning to start a new life with him, the vampire woman turns her boyfriend into a vampire as well.
 However, they are attacked by the woman's all-female coven, led by their matriarch, Duke.
 Duke kills the man in front of his lover, stating her decree they won't have men in their ranks, before locking the woman away as punishment.

 Eighteen year old trans woman Laurel (Nicole Maines), moves to Los Angeles after graduating high school, looking to make a fresh start after transitioning.
 She moves in with her brother, Mark (James Paxton), whom she hasn't been close to in years.
 On her first night in the city, Laurel and Mark go for a night on the town, where Laurel ends up attending a club run by Duke.
-There Laurel meets a young music video director, Izzy (Zolee Griggs), a member of Duke's vampire posse, and Duke herself, form a fixation on Laurel.
+There Laurel meets a young music video director, Izzy (Zolee Griggs), a member of Duke's vampire posse, and Duke herself, who form a fixation on Laurel.
 Izzy invites Laurel to a party, where they are being followed by an older man, while Duke lures two men to feed off of, revealing one to be a rapist she's hunting.

 During her stay, Izzy, bites and turns Laurel, while Duke reveals to Laurel what they are.
 Duke tosses Laurel off their club's roof with the offer of being part of her coven; Laurel survives, but is in a haze the next morning, and unable to consume regular food, to Mark's concern.
 Duke and her gang later arrive at Laurel and Mark's house, taking Laurel to explain themselves.
 Duke explains how she uses her gang to punish the deserving and empower women with turning men being forbidden.
 Duke tries to get Laurel to embrace the change and kill one of many vampire hunters after her group, but a terrified Laurel flees.
 The group is attacked by the rest of the hunters, their leader killing the others according to his "master's" wishes, demanding said master's release.
 Laurel, overhearing the attack, kills the lead hunter, saving the group and embracing her change.

 Afterwards, Laurel learns of Duke's past; as a young woman, Duke was a runaway decades ago, becoming a prostitute and party girl; Duke would end up meeting Vlad, a vampire master and playboy, who took over Duke's mind, turning her into one of his many vampire sex slaves for decades.
 Duke gained her control back when Vlad was attacked by his enemies, seemingly destroying him, but Vlad was still alive through his still beating, indestructible heart.
 It is through this heart, Vlad not only controls vampire hunters to try to free him, but Duke feeds off the heart to gain some of Vlad's power.
 The experience taught Duke that men could not be trusted with the power Vlad had.